kubeshop/botkube-docs/versioned_docs/version-1.4/operation/common-problems.md

 ## I can't see my Slack private channels in Cloud Dashboard

-In adherence to Slack privacy policy, private channels are not displayed until a public alias is set for the respective channel.
-Kindly refer to the provided instructions for guidance on completing this process: [Setting Public Alias for Private Channels](../installation/slack/cloud-slack#setting-public-alias-for-private-channels)
+To comply with Slack's privacy policy, private channels won't be visible until you create a public alias for the respective channel.
+Refer to the provided instructions for guidance on completing this process: [Setting Public Alias for Private Channels](../installation/slack/cloud-slack#setting-public-alias-for-private-channels)

 ## Air-Gap installation